- Top 100

 Ron Kirby studied at the Boston Museum School of Fine Arts in the late 1940s before attending the University of Massachusetts Stockbridge School of Agriculture on a Francis Ouimet Scholarship, graduating with an Associate degree in Agronomy in 1953.

 He served as a golf course superintendent with a number of clubs before becoming a design associate with Dick Wilson in 1958.
 During the five years he was with Dick, he worked on projects in Paradise Island in the Bahamas and several South Florida courses.

 From 1970 to 1986, his Atlanta-based firm worked closely with Gary Player as a consultant and their collaborative efforts spanned the world.
-Ron then sold his firm to Golden Bear Inc. and joined Jack Nicklaus Design Services, where he oversaw the company’s European projects for the next decade.
+Ron then sold his firm (which also included Denis Griffiths) to Golden Bear Inc. and joined Jack Nicklaus Design Services, where he oversaw the company’s European projects for the next decade.

 Ron retired from the Nicklaus organization in the mid-1990s but he’s been retained by a number of firms as a special consultant.
 Currently he’s attached to the design practice of his son-in-law Gene Bates.

 One of Ron’s more interesting one-off projects in recent times was the co-design of a one-hole course at a luxury 4-bedroomed chalet called San Lorenzo Mountain Lodge in the Italian region of South Tyrol.